chlehdwon/AI506_Final_Project/README.md

 The contributions of this project are the following:

-- Our proposed method is a effective method for prediction of product returns based on hypergraphs.
+- Our proposed method is an effective method for prediction of product returns based on hypergraphs.
 - It is effective and comparable to naive methods such as random guessing, SVM, or random forests.
 - Initialization of node embeddings from product features (color, size, product group) which are concatenated to random walk initialization.
 - Implementation of Customer-dependent MAB for consideration of customer preference on product return.